arendjr/text-clipper/README.md

 maximum amount of characters is exceeded or the moment maxLines newlines are discovered, whichever comes first.

-Note when in HTML mode, text-clipper assumes the text will be displayed with a CSS white-space setting that treats `\n` as a line break.
+Note when in HTML mode, block-level elements trigger newlines and text-clipper assumes the text will be displayed with a CSS white-space setting that treats `\n` as a line break.
 Of course the HTML tag `<br>` is also counted.